- Do I need to specify the full target set?

 Can PSL run on Windows?

 PSL’s only hard requirement is Java 7/8.
-To use the Groovy interface, Maven should also be installed (although it is not strictly necessary for those with a lot of Java experience).
+To use the Java interface, Maven should also be installed (although it is not strictly necessary for those with a lot of Java experience).
 To use the CLI, nothing additional is required.

 However, the examples that we provide via the PSL Examples Repository contains shell scripts meant for UNIX-based systems (mainly tested on Linux and Mac).
 So Windows users will either need to use the Windows Linux Subsystem, a Unix-like environment like Cygwin, convert the script to a Windows-compatible script, or perform the operations in the script by hand.
 (The scripts are simple and mainly involve just invoking PSL.)